j-mendez/polyglot-starter/README.md

 Make sure to have deno installed.
 If your using mac you can use `brew install deno`.
 If your starting the application locally make sure to have [mongodb](https://www.mongodb.com) running for database operations.

-1. `deno run --allow-read --allow-env --allow-net src/main.ts`
+1. `deno run --allow-read --allow-env --allow-net main.ts`

 ## Env